r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 way to see all has been downloaded correctly is to keep repeating the command as suggested.

+The error re "not a git repository" can be safely ignored.

-The time-stamps are necessary, the downloading isn't (and one probably could easily comment out that part in Makefile if needed, but there doesn't seem to be an obvious elegant solution).
+The time-stamps are necessary, the downloading isn't (and one probably could easily comment out that part in Makefile if needed, but there doesn't seem to be an obvious elegant solution) because libraries have already been built.

 One can then check that MXE knows/thinks that all packages are up to date simply by running